pradeep1288/pradeep1288.github.io/_posts/2016-07-24-exploring-america-by-train.md

 ---

 ## Introduction

 I have never travelled by train in the United States since the time I have been here.
 All this while, I have always flown in/out of a destination or I have driven or I have taken the bus.
 So this time around I decided to give the trains in America a chance.

 In July 2016, I travelled across the USA by train.
 Travelling from coast to coast in the U.S is considered one of the unique travel experiences in the world.
-If you were to search for it, I am sure you will find a lot adventures.
+If you were to search for it, I am sure you will find a lot of adventures.
 One such adventure is this train journey across the country.
 The California Zephyr train from San Fransisco to Chicago provides you one such mind blowing experience.
-If you do the journey without any breaks then it would take you close to 3 full days.
+If you were to do this journey without any breaks, then it would take you close to 3 full days.
 However, you should hop on and off the train to make it more fun.
-You will have to make separate bookings for each leg your travel.
+You will have to make separate bookings for each leg of your travel.

 ## Cost